yaaredry/yaron/ThreadPool/README.md

 # yaron

-This program is my implementation for thread-pool design pattern.
+This program is my easy-and-simple implementation for thread-pool design pattern.

 MyThreadPool.java file contains the main function,